Dealing with anger isn’t a walk in the park for people, no matter how mentally tough they are.

 - Finally, it makes your life shorter than it should be.
 A study by the University of Michigan shows that couples who repressed their anger had shorter life spans than those who didn’t.

-Dealing with Anger the Way Mentally Strong People Do
+A Basic Strategy for Dealing with Anger the Way Mentally Strong People Do

 Anger isn’t an unhealthy emotion.
 When managed well, it regulates a person’s sense of right and wrong.
 But you can imagine that unrestrained anger can cause chaos.
 Mentally tough people understand this.
-So, how do they go about dealing with anger?
+So, how do they go about dealing with their anger?
 How can you do the same?

 1. The mentally tough recognize the signs